vegaprotocol/specs/protocol/0043-MKTL-market_lifecycle.md

 Markets proposed via [governance proposals](./0028-GOVE-governance.md#1-create-market) undergo certain additional validations.
 Note the distinctions between a proposal that is `valid` or `accepted` and a proposal that is `sucessful`.
 A `valid` proposal has passed or will pass validation checks; an `accepted` proposal has been received in a Vega transaction and passed validation checks; and a `successful` proposal has been voted for and won.
 The proposal becomes `enacted` when the action specified (i.e. for the purposes of this spec, market creation/update/close).

 All markets are proposed without any [liquidity commitment](./0044-LIME-lp_mechanics.md#commit-liquidity-network-transaction).
 If the proposal is successful the market will go into opening auction at least until the proposed `enactment` date.
-If the enactment date is passed by more than the maximum opening auction extension duration Network Parameter (`market.auction.maximumDuration`), the market should be cancelled.
+If the enactment date is passed by more than the maximum opening auction extension duration Network Parameter (`market.auction.maximumDuration`) and the opening auction hasn't uncrossed, then the market is automatically cancelled.

 ## Market lifecycle statuses